 - They were many, and often repeated: He was seen by them forty days, not constantly residing with them, but frequently appearing to them, and bringing them by degrees to be fully satisfied concerning it, so that all their sorrow for his departure was done away by it.
 Christ’s staying upon earth so long after he had entered upon his state of exaltation and glory, to confirm the faith of his disciples and comfort their hearts, was such an instance of condescension and compassion to believers as may fully assure us that we have a high priest that is touched with the feeling of our infirmities.

 In summary, Jesus was seen by and physically interacted with hundreds of people after His death and resurrection – after He had been very publicly crucified on the cross.
 They talked with Him, ate with Him and walked with Him.
 These were real actions done by real men, and not just by one lone witness, but by hundreds.
 The testimony of many witnesses is in agreement.
 Old Testament Scripture prophesized not only Jesus’ birth and death, but also His resurrection – and all of those prophesies were fulfilled.
 The fact of His resurrection is (has been) established beyond a reasonable doubt.
-It is Jesus’ resurrection that demonstrates His victory over sin, Satan and death – His resurrection to life destroyed the works of the devil.
-It is our hope!
+It is Jesus’ resurrection that demonstrates His victory over sin, Satan and death – His resurrection to life destroyed the works of the devil and also serve to demonstrate that Jesus is able to reverse the curse that was placed on this world and all mankind (as a result of man’s disobedience of God, see the earlier chapter on Humanity and Sin).

 FALSE TEACHING(S) YOU WILL ENCOUNTER: